 Around 1,000 protesters joined a 1,200 metre-long human chain in Kingston town centre on Saturday to express their disapproval of a new Hong Kong security law.

-The protest was initiated by Hongkongers demonstrating solidarity with journalists, media and the people in Hong Kong, who they say are suffering political persecution, mass arrests and limited freedom of expression.
+The protest was initiated by Kingston UK HKers Stand with Hong Kong and announced on Facebook.
+The demonstrators intended to show solidarity for journalists, media and the people in Hong Kong, who suffered from political persecution, mass arrests and limited freedom of expression in their home country.

 Critics have called the law “the end of Hong Kong”, curtailing the right to protest and freedom of speech of the special administrative region of China.

-Volunteer Leo Tsui took the train from London to join the event.
-He said: “I hope the protest in Kingston, alongside with protests initiated by Hongkongers in eight other cities in the UK will put pressure on the Hong Kong and Beijing governments to stop eroding the rights of Hong Kong people.”
+Leo Tsui, a volunteer of the Fight for Freedom advocacy group, took the train from London to come to the event and join other protesters.
+He said: “I hope the protest in Kingston, alongside protests initiated by Hongkongers in eight other cities in the UK, will put pressure on the Hong Kong and Beijing governments to stop eroding the rights of Hong Kong people.”

-The national security law was passed on 30 June 2020. it is a legal framework for Hong Kong to deal with what it sees as serious challenges to its authority.
+On 30 June 2020, the People’s Republic of China’s parliament passed the National Security Law for Hong Kong, bypassing the territory’s own Legislative Council.
+It established a legal framework for Hong Kong to deal with what it sees as serious challenges to its authority.

 The law also gives China’s judiciary the power over how the law should be interpreted.
 The country plans to establish a new security office in Hong Kong with its own law enforcement personnel.

-A volunteer for the Fight for Freedom group named Betty moved from Hong Kong to New Malden last year.
+Betty Xzi, another volunteer of the Fight for Freedom group, moved from Hong Kong to New Malden last year.
 She said: “I was living in fear for myself and my daughter’s wellbeing.
 News was and is controlled by the government and we could not watch other channels or have dissenting perspectives.

 “The fear that my children will be brainwashed and manipulated drives me mad.
 I don’t want to see my own daughter being turned into a puppet.”